Aldridge, Montana

 Aldridge is a ghost town in Park County, Montana, United States.
 According to the book Ghost Towns of the Montana Prairie, the town was incorporated as Aldridge in 1906 but was earlier named Horr, and later Electric.
-Aldridge is a mining town that supplied coke and coal to the smelters for the Anaconda Copper Mining Company.
-Aldridge is located two miles north of the northern entrance to Yellowstone National Park.
+Aldridge was a mining town that supplied coke and coal to the smelters for the Anaconda Copper Mining Company.
+Aldridge is located two miles (3.2 km) north of the northern entrance to Yellowstone National Park.

 History

 According to an insert in the Park County News, the story of Aldridge begins when Major Horr discovered five coal veins on a side hill near Cinnabar in 1872.
-In 1882 Major Horr and his two sons formed the Horr Coal Company.
+In 1882, Major Horr and his two sons formed the Horr Coal Company.
 After the company was passed down to his sons it was sold to H.F.
 Blake and the Horr Coal Company became the Park Coal Company.
 During Blake's control of the company iron ore ovens were erected to expand the company.
-In 1889 J.H.
+In 1889, J.H.
 Conrad became the manager of the company.
-By this time 50 tons of coal and iron ore were produced daily to be sent to the Anaconda Copper Mining Company smelters in Butte, East Helena, Great Falls, and Anaconda.
-In 1894 the Park Coal Company was sold to entrepreneurs from New Jersey who turned it into the Montana CoalCompany.
+By this time, 50 tons of coal and iron ore were produced daily to be sent to the Anaconda Copper Mining Company smelters in Butte, East Helena, Great Falls, and Anaconda.
+In 1894 the Park Coal Company was sold to entrepreneurs from New Jersey who turned it into the Montana Coal Company.
 Under the management of Ware B. Gay, the Montana Coal Company was employing 400 men, and it became the largest producing iron ore company in the western United States.
-Prospectors from the Montana CoalCompany explored the nearby area of Horr and in 1892 discovered a rich coal vein near the Lake (later renamed Aldridge Lake).
-By June 1895 much of the mining activity near Horr started moving toward the lake where the "Camp at the Lake" was formed.
+Prospectors from the Montana Coal Company explored the nearby area of Horr and in 1892 discovered a rich coal vein near the Lake (later renamed Aldridge Lake).
+By June 1895, much of the mining activity near Horr started moving toward the lake where the "Camp at the Lake" was formed.
 In November, 200 men marched from the mines at Lake to the Montana Coal Company office in Horr to demand higher wages.
 The Montana Coal Company sent W.H.
 Aldridge from Helena to break the strike.
 After the strike was over (with the help of Mr. Aldridge) the mining camp was renamed Aldridge.
 With the completion of a conveyor from the mines at Aldridge to the iron ore ovens at Horr the Aldridge mines produced 300 to 500 tons of iron ore daily.
 With this, in 1897 the mines at Horr were abandoned and all mining operations were focused at Aldridge.